sahil-shubham/hackernews-clone/docs/api_documentation.md

 *   **OpenAPI Specification File:** You can find the detailed OpenAPI v3.x schema in the root of the repository: [**`openapi.yaml`**](../openapi.yaml)

-This `openapi.yaml` file can be used with various tools to visualize the API (like Swagger UI, ReDoc) or to generate client SDKs.

 ## Server Actions